andremarinmx/andremarinmx/README.md

 </div>

 ### 👦 About Me
-- 📜 Smart Networks and Cybersecurity Engineer UTCJ.
+I am a **Smart Networks and Cybersecurity Engineer** with over three years of experience in software development, server administration, and IT infrastructure management.

-- 👨‍💻 Working as Software Developer at Air Distribution Technologies.
+- 👨‍💻 Currently working as a **Full Stack Developer** at *Air Distribution Technologies*.
-- 🏁 Graduated from the Technical Career in Digital Network Infrastructure at UTCJ.
+- 🎓 Graduated in Smart Networks Engineering and Cybersecurity from **UTCJ**.
-- ⏯ Studied software engineer at UACJ.
+- 🏆 Specialized in enterprise ERP/MES application development using **ASP.NET (C#)** and workflow automation.
-- ❤️ Lover of networks and programming.
+- 💻 Passionate about network infrastructure, cybersecurity, and server administration.

 ---